RightToPrivacy/Pine64-Mesh-Related/README.md

     gateway-config (configures gateway options including):

-- switch between private Chirpstack LoRaWAN and (optional) TheThingsNetwork (TTN)
+- switch between Chirpstack (private LoRaWAN) and (optional) TheThingsNetwork (TTN)

+    Inside the 'gateway-config' command, you can switch between Chirpstack (your own LoRaWAN) and TTN (TheThingsNetwork), simply select:
+    "Setup RAK Gateway Channel Plan" -> "Server Is Other Server" (Chirpstack LoRaWAN), or for using TTN, select "Server Is TTN".
-- channel/freq (specific to your area)
+    Select Channel/Frequency (specific to your area)

 - concentrator/GPS specific: edit packet forwarder config (defaults set for pine64 Pinedio),